Updated on June 23, 2020.

-Gather anything and everything you can safely get your hands on and start a “We Love Nature” collection.
-Find large rocks and stones, different types of leaves, bark, shells, and starfish (if you’re near a beach), and even bugs and insects to observe and release later.
-Then, make a nature project.
-Grab some paint and turn rocks into cute ladybugs or caterpillars.
+Find large stones in your yard, different types of leaves, plus bark, shells, grass, soil, sand (if you’re near a beach), and even bugs and insects to observe and release later.
+Then, decorate the objects.
+Grab paint and turn rocks into cute ladybugs.
 Place them on a desk, or in your garden to customize the landscape and floral design.
-For fun, dig for info on three of the country’s best-known naturalists: John Muir, considered “father of our national parks”; John James Audubon, (check out his book Birds of America); and Rachel Carson, a marine biologist, author, and National Book Award winner.
+For fun, dig up info on three of the country’s best-known naturalists: John Muir, considered “father of our national parks”; John James Audubon, (check out his book Birds of America); and Rachel Carson, a marine biologist, author, and National Book Award winner.